todogroup/ospology/whitepapers/business-value/glossary.md

-# The Glossary for you!
+# Glossary of Open Source Terms
 This file is meant to both define terms that are commonly used in the open source world, as well as a brief description of how they relate to the business world.
 In some cases, you'll frequently encounter acronyms instead of the full term -- in those cases, the acronym is provided as well.

 # Terms